-I am excited to share that a chapter of my dissertation research on hot spring lipid biosignatures titled, “Lipid Hydrogen Stable Isotope Probing Reveals Decadal-Scale Generation Times for Archaea in Hot Spring Sediments,” has been submitted to JGR Biogeosciences and is now available on bioRxiv.
+I am excited to share that a chapter of my dissertation research on ltitled, “Lipid Hydrogen Stable Isotope Probing Reveals Decadal-Scale Generation Times for Archaea in Hot Spring Sediments,” has been submitted to JGR Biogeosciences and is now available on bioRxiv. (link)

 Key findings

-- First application of LH-SIP to terrestrial hot spring sediments
+- Demonstrated successful application of LH-SIP technique to terrestrial hot spring sediments

 - Archaeal lipid production occurs on decadal timescales

-- Results support hydrothermal deposits as promising targets for biosignature preservation and life detection on Mars
+- Results support hydrothermal deposits as promising targets for biosignature detection on Mars